jw120/mal/jw-c/README.md

 Todo

-- Tidy code (done upto reader.c)
+- Tidy code, TODO
-- Add tests for str_join in utils_test
+  - Seq
+  - Reader
+  - Token
 - Add asserts more thorogulhly

 - Function docs in header files only (and in .c for static files)